Ruthra2607/Datium-task/README.md

 Move on to machine learning:\
 1. 4 models were created where two are parametric (linear and svr) and the other two are non-parametric (xgboost and random forest)\
 2. for linear and svr, check for normality of residuals once model is fitted and check overfit by getting r2score on train and test.
-Also need to scaling before apply Ml\
+Also need to do scaling before applying regression\
 3. for xgboost and random forest there is no need for scaling and model is compared based on the r2 score\
 4. All 4 models were evaluated based on RMSE and r2score\
 5. The best model was Xgboost\